sodadata/soda-core/docs/README.md

 SQL-based data quality monitoring for Data Engineers

-For every data pipeline job, you should ensure your data is checked before and after your pipeline runs.
-That is the only way to protect against silent data issues for the consumers of your data.
+To protect against silent data issues for the consumers of your data, you should check your data before and after every data pipeline job.

 soda-sql offers a declarative way to specify scans.
-Each scan configuration will lead to SQL queries being executed (read-only) and compute data metrics.
-Those metrics can be used to stop the pipeline.
+During a scan, soda-sql will execute SQL queries on your table and produce metrics.
+Those metrics can be used to check the quality of the data or even stop the pipeline.

  * Configure what metrics should be computed
  * Stop your data pipeline based on metric tests